-- 1. The chairperson for the following year shall be elected by a majority vote at the May meeting of each year, after the election of new members and before commencement. - 2.
+- 1. The chair for the following year shall be elected by a majority vote at the final meeting of each academic year, after the election of new members and before commencement. - 2.
 The position of secretary shall be filled by each member in turn on an alphabetical rotating basis, unless otherwise agreed to by the committee